pivotal-cf/java-cfenv/java-cfenv-boot-pivotal-sso/README.md

 Note: You may also use the environment variables rather than Java properties directly that will undergo the standard Spring Boot property transformation (e.g. SPRING_SECURITY_OAUTH2_CLIENT_REGISTRATION_SSO_AUTHORIZATIONGRANTTYPE).

-Please see the Sample Apps below for more invormation.
+Please see the Sample Apps below for more information.

 ### Sample Apps